WICG/storage-buckets/explainer.md

 `localStorage` via a full in-memory cache.

 TODO: Explain why we chose not to integrate `localStorage`.

+* LocalStorage doesn't follow durability policies.
+Sync write API means we need in-renderer caches, so we couldn't support either `"relaxed"` or `"strict"`
+* RAM consumption limitation.
+Would need special quota system just for LocalStorage.
+Buckets with small `quota` would get access then.
+* Non-issue: sync read API.
+We can read all data on `openOrCreate()`.

 ## Stakeholder Feedback / Opposition